 Randy Emery's position as the American Welding Society's Central Valley Section Chairman / District Director as created many opportunities for student engagement in this critical professional organization.
-Welding instructor Chris Huff has also become our American Welding Society's Central Valley Section's Publicity Chairman.
-This new opportunity will expose our students to all professional events and scholarship opportunities supported by our local American Welding Society's Section.
+Welding instructor Chris Huff has also continued as our American Welding Society's Central Valley Section's Publicity Chairman.
+This faculty engagement will expose our students to all professional events and scholarship opportunities supported by our local American Welding Society's Section.